-The interfaces for the router are located on the rear panel and the front.
 The physical interfaces include power plug for the power supply and a power switch.
 The router has two Fast Ethernet (10/100 RJ-45) connectors for data transfers in and out.
-The 10/100BASE-TX LAN ports have Link/Activity,
+The module also has two other RJ-45 connectors on the back panel for a console terminal for local system access and an auxiliary port for remote system access or dial backup using a modem.
+The 10/100Base-T LAN ports have Link/Activity, 10/100Mbps, and half/full duplex LEDs.